James New York NoMad

 At a glance: The new James NoMad is a case study in how rapidly NoMad, a once gritty neighborhood north of Madison Park, has become desirable.

 Consider the history of the striking brick and limestone Beaux Arts building the hotel occupies.
 Opened in 1904 as the Hotel Seville, it housed a white-glove property reflecting its Gilded Age neighborhood where grande dames like Edith Wharton and Elsie de Wolfe felt at home.
 Tumbling downmarket like its surroundings during the Depression, the hotel was resuscitated in 1987 as the Carlton and in 2005, ushered onto the National Registry of Historic Places.
-That year it also underwent a $60 million reboot overseen by John Rockwell that glamorized the premises, unveiled a breathtaking Tiffany stained glass skylight and brought a splash of aspirational luxury a neighborhood in transition.
+That year it also underwent a $60 million reboot overseen by David Rockwell that glamorized the premises, unveiled a breathtaking Tiffany stained glass skylight and brought a splash of aspirational luxury a neighborhood in transition.

 Fast forward to February 2018.
 After almost a year of refurbishment without closing its doors, the James NoMad emerged self-confident and contemporary with a new entrance on 29th Street, a living room-style lobby with midcentury-inflected furniture and 360 rooms, from snug to sprawling, where the bespoke mid-century influences include eye-catching grated brass minibars straight out of Mad Men.
 And yes, with its built in cool and laid-back luxury the James is more in sync with NoMad today than the more formal Carlton.